AleksandrSh/screening-simulation/README.md

 - At \( u = 1.0 \) → slight penalty, TPR drops ~5%.
 - At \( u = 1.5 \) → full penalty, TPR drops 30%.
 - At \( u = 2.0 \) → penalty remains at 30% (capped).

 ---

+### 🛡️ Over-Cautious Strictness (FP-Averse)

+The simulator includes an **over-cautious strictness** option, modeling a process that is especially averse to false positives (bad hires):

+- When enabled, increasing strictness raises the **True Negative Rate (TNR)** (fewer unqualified candidates pass).
+- However, this comes at a cost: the **True Positive Rate (TPR)** is capped and penalized as TNR rises, meaning some qualified candidates may be rejected to avoid bad hires.
+- The **penalty factor** (k) controls how much TPR drops for each unit gain in TNR.

+This effect helps visualize the trade-off between being highly selective (avoiding bad hires) and potentially missing out on good candidates.

+---